 Factors Driving Job Growth for Healthcare Administrators in Mississippi

 The face of healthcare is changing all over the United States, but particularly in poor, rural states like Mississippi.
-According to Modern Healthcare, the state has only 186 physicians per 100,000 people, and the Kaiser Family Foundation found only 100 public hospitals in the state as of 2018.
+According to Modern Healthcare, the state has only 186 physicians per 100,000 people.
+In 2020 that included 291 healthcare administrators for every 100,000 people, as reported by the BLS.

 But that’s driving innovation, such as the growing Telehealth program at the University of Mississippi Medical Center.
 That kind of efficient service delivery is being pushed by professional healthcare administrators, and fueling demand for more of them across the state.
-The state Department of Employment Security projects a 13.3 percent increase by 2026, resulting in 260 openings per year.
+The state Department of Employment Security projects a 6.8 percent increase between 2018 and 2028, resulting in 20 openings per year.
 That’s a combination of new positions being created plus turnover in existing roles.

 How Location Affects the Salaries of Mississippi’s Healthcare Administrators

-Jackson leads the state in salaries at the median level, with $87,770 per year, which is convenient for administrators just starting out in the field because it’s also the metro area with the highest level of employment.
-More experienced and highly trained managers might take a closer look at Hattiesburg, however, which has a 90th percentile salary level of $176,700, the top level in the state.
+Jackson leads the state in salaries at the median level, with $96,240 per year, which is convenient for administrators just starting out in the field because it’s also the metro area with the highest level of employment.
+More experienced and highly trained managers will also find Jackson to be comfortable; the 90th percentile there comes in as the highest in the state at $190,380.

-The employment levels in rural areas of Mississippi greatly exceed those in the urban areas, but fortunately, median salary levels are generally not far below those found in the cities.
+The employment levels in rural areas of Mississippi often exceed those in the urban areas, but fortunately, median salary levels are generally not far below those found in the cities.